davidav-k/gptchatsaver/README.md

 - Extracting messages using Selenium WebDriver from the ChatGPT tab
 - Saving questions and answers to a local PostgreSQL database
-- REST API for searching and filtering messages in the database
+- WEB interface for searching and show messages
 - Backup and restore of the database
 - CLI menu for managing the application and database (for Windows and Unix)